 One of the benefits of hotel credit cards is that they can help you earn elite status.
-Some hotel credit cards outright offer elite status, while others offer a certain number of elite nights towards a status tier.
+Some hotel credit cards outright offer elite status, while others offer a certain number of elite nights toward a status tier.

 In this post I wanted to share a guide to earning elite nights in the Marriott Bonvoy program using co-branded Marriott credit cards.
 Hopefully this is useful with it being a new year, as people start to consider their elite status strategy for 2023.
 Marriott credit card elite nights have already posted for the year, so if you’re like me, you’re already starting the year with 40 elite nights.

 What are Marriott elite nights?